bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 Niklas also continued mentoring new contributors, acting as a resource to for two fuzz testing interns. [two Bitcoin Core fuzz testing interns][fuzz interns].

-"*“Work to replace yourself” I saw this quote in a book and I think it’s a good philosophy to work by.
+Niklas summed up his mentorship philosophy with the idea of "working to replace yourself".
+As he puts it, "I saw this quote in a book and I think it’s a good philosophy to work by.
 I always try to automate what I would otherwise do manually, and spend time mentoring new contributors through the Brink fellowship or internships.*"